CV page

 Joachim Rodrigues De Miranda

-I am an associate professor of entomology, specialising in insect health, especially pathogens and diseases of beneficial insects, focusing on viruses that infect bees, their transmission, epidemiology, evolution and adaptive ecology, and how it is affected by various factors, at scales ranging from long-term ecological factors operating at the landscape level to short-term micro-evolution at the cellular and molecular genetic level.
+I am an associate professor of entomology, specialising in insect health, especially the pathogens and diseases of beneficial insects.
+My primary interest are the viruses that infect bees: their transmission, epidemiology, evolution and adaptive ecology, and how these are affected by internal and external factors, from long-term landscape-level changes in bee habitat and ecology to rapid virus population-genetic dynamic fluxes and evolution in controlled laboratory settings.

 Presentation